tk-notes/lucas-meier-blog/content/posts/2022/07/basic-cryptography-without-fluff/index.md

 Blockchains, for illustration, saw unfamiliar cryptography, such as unknowing proofs, and thus brought bright and cool applications to light.
 ZCash is a good illustration of this.
-But, for now, I'll start with a basic illustration.
+But, for now, I'll start with basic topics.

 # Data Hiding